mWater/mwater-forms/docs/Forms Context.md

 Stores key-value pairs for sticky questions.
 Object with two functions: get(keyname) : gets object stored under keyname. null/undefined if none set(keyname, value) : saves object as keyname

+## selectEntity(<options>)

+Function which takes options:
+title: title of popup screen
+type: entity type
+filter: optional filter of entities that are acceptable
+selectProperties: properties to display in the list when selecting
+mapProperty: optional property to map with
+callback: called with _id of entity selected

+## getEntity(_id, callback)

+callback: called with an entity e.g. { a: "abc", b: 123 } or callback null if entity not found